lanfear/smartthings-smartapp/README.md

 13) (Extra) SSE (server-side-events) available to also pipe communication between server and smartapp (not heavily leveraged in this example, but left in code)

 # CAVEATS/CONSIDERATIONS/BUGS
-1) **The node express website is entirely unauthenticated!!**
+1) **The node express website only protected by local ip detection**  This is not considered adequate protection by web security experts.
-   - The smartapp interaction is properly guarded by SmartThings OAuth protocol and library, but the endpoints hosted off the Express server are public!
-I strongly recommend only exposing endpoints not associated with the webapps internally or building out proper auth mechanisms on the other Express endpoints
 2) Custom, personal SmartApps cannot be shared across users =(
    - So, after all this work, and setting up many SmartApps to customize the rules in my home, I was disappointed to find out my wife could not see and control the SmartApps I had set up
 3) You are limited to [100 Rules/User and 50 Rules/ISA](https://developer-preview.smartthings.com/docs/advanced/rate-limits/#rules)
-   - So, after I configured about 12-15 SmartApps in my home, I started getting 'Too Many Requests' returned from the API when setting more rules, this is what the API returns
+   - I have now made improvements to collapse rules down to only 2 max per app install, but you can still hit this limit with enough apps installed
 4) Very 'perscriptive' ESLint RuleSet
    - I feel that the 'default' ESLint ruleset, while a good start, does not demand enough coding standards and consistent practices, so I leveraged a specific ruleset with which I am familiar that is a lot more explicit.
 Relax or tune this as you wish if you do not like the standards that are defined.

 # RELEASE/PRODUCTION
 1) run `yarn build` (builds into `/build` directory)
 2) check-in or otherwise copy that output to build server hosting directory
+3) be sure to configure the `.env` file on the server checkout directory
-3) `yarn --prod` on server to install neccessary runtime libs
+4) `yarn --prod` on server to install neccessary runtime libs
-4) `yarn prod` to run the server environment (or put the code in the script in a .service file)
+5) `yarn prod` to run the server environment (or put the code in the script in a .service file)

 # CREDITS